gyorilab/indra_db/doc/rest_api_doc/rest_api.rst

 Because the mechanisms represented by our Statements come in large part from automatic extractions, there can often be errors.
-For this reason, we always provide the sentences from which a Statement was extracted (if we extracted it, some of our content comes from other curated databases), as well as provenance to lead back to the content (abstract, full text, etc.) that was read, which allows you to use your own judgement regarding the validity of a Statement.
+For this reason, we always provide the sentences from which a Statement was extracted (if we extracted it as some of our content comes from other curated databases), as well as provenance to lead back to the content (abstract, full text, etc.) that was read, which allows you to use your own judgement regarding the validity of a Statement.